Liza Lorena: Personal life

-Lorena was born in Pampanga on October 31, 1949.
-She is the mother of actor Tonton Gutierrez to former matinee idol Eddie Gutierrez.
+Lorena was born in Pampanga on October 31, 1948.
+She is the mother of actor Tonton Gutierrez, whose father is former matinee idol Eddie Gutierrez.
 She gave birth to Tonton two years after she joined Bb.
 Pilpinas.
 Lorena has a daughter named Wednesday by businessman Honey Boy Palanca.
 She has a grandson, Wednesday's child Carlos Philippe, who won first place in the 2009 Kids Golf European Championships beating 30 other golfers from around the world, held in Scotland.